How to troubleshoot common air conditioning problemsFebruary 20, 2019

 Air Conditioner does not stop working

-One of the conventional central air conditioning problems is that the room is at the desired temperature, but the air conditioner does not turn off.
+One of the conventional common air conditioning problems is that the room is at the desired temperature, but the air conditioner does not turn off.

 - You should examine the outer part of the air conditioner.

 - You should check the thermostat or the electrical system to identify the problem.
 You can shut off the circuit breakers off if you need a temporary but immediate solution.